-Figure 1 illustrates the BAC-unigene deconvolution problem.
-Each chromosome is "covered" by a set of BAC clones.
-The totality of the BAC clones constitutes the BAC library.
-A gene, represented by the arrow below the chromosome, can be covered by one or more unigenes.
-A typical unigene covers either the 3' or the 5' end of a gene but not the introns.
-Probes are designed from unigenes trying to avoid splicing sites, otherwise they would not hybridize to the corresponding BAC, which contains the introns as well.
+be covered by one or more unigenes.
+A typical unigene covers either the 3' or 5' end of a gene, or sometimes both, but not the introns.
+Probes are designed from unigenes trying to avoid splicing sites; otherwise, they would not hybridize to the corresponding BAC, which contains the introns as well.

-Due to the large numbers of BACs and probes, usually in the order of tens of thousands, it is not feasible to carry out a separate hybridization for each probe/unigene.
-Group testing 2 is typically used to reduce the total number of hybridizations required.
-Here we assume that the probes are grouped into pools^d and that pools are used to screen the BAC library.
+Due to the large numbers of BAC clones and probes, usually in the order of tens of thousands, it is not feasible to carry out a separate hybridization for each probe/unigene.
+Group testing is typically used to reduce the total number of hybridizations required.
+Here, we assume that the probes are grouped into poolsd and that pools are used to screen the BAC library.

 The hybridization experiments are then carried out for each BAC and probe pool pair.
 The readout of one such experiment is positive if the BAC under consideration happens to contain a gene that matches one or more probes in the pool, and as a consequence the hybridization will take place.
-In Computer Science terms, one can think of the hybridization process as some form of approximate string matching between the probe and the BAC.
+In computer science terms, one can think of the hybridization process as a form of approximate string matching between the probe and the BAC.

-So far the steps required for the deconvolution are (1) design a unique probe for each unigene, (2) group the probes into pools, and (3) screen the BAC library using the pools.
-The input to the deconvolution problem is the set of readouts of all these hybridizations between pool of probes and the BACs.
-Clearly the smaller the size of each pool, the greater is the number of experiments needed, and the "easier" is the deconvolution.
-Vice versa, if the size of each pool is too large, then too many BACs will be positives, and the deconvolution may not be achieved at all.
+So far, the steps required for the deconvolution are to (1) design a unique probe for each unigene, (2) group the probes into pools, and (3) screen the BAC library using the pools.
+The input to the deconvolution problem is the set of readouts of all these hybridizations between the pools of probes and the BAC clones.
+Clearly, the smaller the size of each pool, the greater the number of experiments needed and the "easier" the deconvolution.
+Vice versa, if the size of each pool is too large, then too many BAC clones will be positives and the deconvolution may not be achieved at all.

 In order to study this trade-off, the notion of decodability needs to be introduced.
 We say that a particular pooling design is d-decodable if the deconvolution can be achieved in the presence of d or less positives.
-In this specific context, if all BACs happen to hybridize to at most d probes and the pooling is d-decodable, the subset of positive probes can be unambiguously determined from the readouts of the experiments.
+In this specific context, if all BAC clones happen to hybridize to at most d probes and the pooling is d-decodable, the subset of positive probes can be unambiguously determined from the readouts of the experiments.
 However, if a BAC hybridizes to more than d probes, it may not be possible to achieve the deconvolution.
 If the goal is to resolve the BAC-probe/unigene relationships exactly, the pools would have to be designed with a decodability greater than or equal to the maximum number of probes that a BAC might possibly contain.